Log drivers

 import { bootstrapApplication } from '@angular/platform-browser';

-import { Level as LumberjackLevel, provideLumberjack } from '@ngworker/lumberjack';
+import { LumberjackLevel, provideLumberjack } from '@ngworker/lumberjack';

 import { provideLumberjackConsoleDriver } from '@ngworker/lumberjack/console-driver';